sci-fi horror game ...

 Loading table...

-The safest route, as documented in GameSpot's full playthrough, is to disable the Landing Computer.
-This keeps Fire Control active so Mitchell survives the Episode 5 blaze without requiring a perfect reaction from you.
-If you go the other route and disable Fire Control, you can still save Mitchell by choosing to rescue him when the prompt appears, but it adds an extra decision point where things can go wrong.
+The safer path is to disable the Landing Computer.
+Fire Control stays online, which means Mitchell survives Episode 5's blaze without any additional input from you.
+If you disable Fire Control instead, you can still save Mitchell by actively choosing to rescue him when prompted, but that adds another decision point where things can go sideways.

-Also in Episode 2, at the Little Faith Turning Point, choose Dismiss when Mitchell asks Stafford whether he trusts Anders.
-This prevents Stafford from monitoring Anders later, which is what allows Anders to sedate Williams in Episode 5 without interference.
+Also in Episode 2, during the Little Faith Turning Point, pick Dismiss when Mitchell asks Stafford if he trusts Anders.
+This stops Stafford from monitoring Anders later, which lets Anders sedate Williams in Episode 5 without interference.

 Episode-by-episode survival guide